RESEARCH

 What do geopolitical conflict, collective bargaining, and team collaboration share in common?
 All three illustrate the ubiquitousness of collective action in human social life.
 The central goal of my research program is to understand the social cognitive abilities that allow our species to cooperate so successfully.
 I'm specifically interested in the role of social norms—the unspoken rules that govern human social interactions—in underlying cooperative behavior.

-To better understand the social-cognitive processes that underlie collective action, I conduct behavioral experiments and survey research with children and adults, drawing on approaches from social & moral psychology, behavioral economics, cognitive science, & developmental psychology.
-Below I detail my the three main areas of my research program.
+To better understand the social-cognitive processes that underlie collective action, I conduct behavioral experiments and survey research with children and adults, drawing on approaches from social & developmental psychology, behavioral economics, and cognitive science.
+I detail the three main topics of my current research program below.

 SOCIAL NORMS

 Social norms play a foundational role in human social behavior and are particularly important for sustaining cooperative behavior.
 Two of the most well studied norms in psychology are descriptive norms, beliefs about how common a behavior is, and injunctive norms, beliefs about whether others' approve of or condone a behavior.
 In previous work, I investigated how descriptive norm information influences our injunctive norm beliefs and how that in turn influences our own behavior.
 I find that people readily update their beliefs and behavior after receiving descriptive norm information that a behavior is relatively common or uncommon, and that the extent to which we update varies substantially depending on the kind of behavior.
-In another paper, I explore this question in a developmental sample to better understand how social norm cognition emerges over childhood.
-In ongoing developmental research, I'm exploring whether children become increasingly influenced by their peers (as compared to adults) as they reach adolescence.
+I have also explore this question with a developmental sample to better understand how social norm cognition emerges over childhood.
+I'm currently investigating whether children become increasingly influenced by their peers (as compared to adults) as they reach adolescence.
 More specifically, this project examines how the source of a norm (e.g., from a peer or adult) and its content (e.g., prosocial or antisocial) interact to influence children’s norm learning across development.
-In my most recent work, I've begun to investigate how we perceive and distinguish between different types of moral norms (e.g., harm norms vs fairness norms) in order to better understand how the content of a norm influences it's effectiveness.
+In my most recent work, I'm investigating how we perceive and distinguish between different domains of moral norms (e.g., harm, fairness, etc.) in order to better understand whether the content of a norm influences it's effectiveness.

 THE PSYCHOLOGY OF CRINGE: MEASURING CRINGE SENSITIVTY

 Imagine you're at a company meeting and your coworkers presents a collaboration-themed rap song which they perform (poorly) to the entire company.
 As a member of the audience, we may feel deeply uncomfortable watching such a spectacle—that is, we may "cringe" at watching someone embarrass themselves so thoroughly.
-Cringe is a social emotion closely related to vicarious embarrassment and social norms.
-In collaboration with Dr Shaon Lahiri, I'm exploring the psychology of cringe in order to better understand whether and how cringe differs from other social emotions such as vicarious embarrassment or shame, as well as developing a personality scale to measure trait differences in cringe sensitivity.
+In collaboration with Dr Shaon Lahiri, I'm exploring the psychology of cringe in order to better understand whether and how cringe differs from other social emotions.
+We theorize that cringe is a social emotion closely related to, but distinct from, vicarious embarrassment, that motivationally underlies social norm compliance and enforcement.
+We also develop and validate a new individual differences scale of cringe sensitivity which we find predicts state perceptions of cringe as well as behavioral intentions and donation behavior.
 Ultimately, we hope to explore how differences in cringe perception influence the effectiveness of political, public health, and marketing campaigns.

 MOTIVATIONS OF PUNISHMENT